alexberndt/sadg-controller/README.md

 Receding Horizon Feedback Control Scheme |
 :-------------------------:|
 ![](.github/diagrams/feedback_diagram.svg)
-_As AGVs progress, and are inevitably delayed, their status is tracked, and an optimization iteration is performed to re-order the AGVs based on a Finite Horizon SADG Subset calculated by Algorithm 3.
-The solution of the MILP is used to update the SE-ADG used for plan execution in a feedback loop._ |
+_Our approach significantly reduces the cumulative route completion of AGVs subjected to large delays by optimizing the ordering of AGVs based on their progress in a receding horizon fashion, while maintaining collision- and deadlock-free plan execution guarantees._ |

 Full Maze             |  Half Maze |  Warehouse |  Islands
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------: